 Programming skills allow testers to use test automation tools that are delivered as libraries, written in a given programming language (e.g. Selenium for web applications or Appium for mobile applications).
 These tools give testers huge flexibility in writing test automation solutions in their projects.
 As a software tester, I don’t interact with the user interface only, but also access the software system through its interface or connect to a database directly to validate test results or prepare test data.
 That helps me improve the accuracy and effectiveness of automated tests.

 To be developed effectively, every programming solution requires a source control system.
 Since automated tests are often written as programming solutions, it's necessary for testers to be familiar with source control systems.
-When a test automation project is added to the system, they can be easily integrated with Continuous Integration tools.
+When a test automation project is added to the system, it can be easily integrated with Continuous Integration tools.

 Knowledge of source control systems also helps testers to cooperate more efficiently with other team members and take care of code quality throughout the project lifecycle.